A New Brand Strategy for 2020

-Great examples are companies like Blueland, who have reimagined cleaning products to eliminate plastics with cost-saving alternatives, and Unbuilders, a service for safely demolishing buildings, so their materials can be reused.
+Great examples are companies like Blueland, which have reimagined cleaning products to eliminate plastics with cost-saving alternatives, and Unbuilders, a service for safely demolishing buildings, so their materials can be reused.

 Long gone are the days of the one-dimensional, numbers-focused leader.
-Now, the world needs leadership that is empathetic, rebellious, and willing to not just give others a seat at the table, but rebuild the table all together.
+Now, the world needs leadership that is empathetic, rebellious, and willing to not just give others a seat at the table, but rebuild the table altogether.

 With branding and advertising having an impact on our collective psyche, our world needs brands that will shift the narrative on what it means to be a modern citizen.
 Brands should no longer promote a luxurious, unattainable lifestyle.
 It’s time for a new definition, and for brands to help humanity.

 Brands that help customers take stands, build strong communities, and simplify their lives will start to resonate with customers who are overwhelmed, exhausted, and ready to make changes for themselves and the world.

 Summersalt, a direct-to-consumer athleisure brand, is a great example of a brand that shifted from promoting travel and fashion to create a mental health hotline in the midst of April’s COVID quarantine.
 Our Place, a direct-to-consumer homeware brand, used Instagram to share fresh, diverse stories about living well that aren’t traditionally told.